Contact us USA/CA: 800-2682918

 Theft of credit cards and passports is common in Thailand.
 Therefore, it’s best to buy insurance for personal property to protect against loss.

-Asia Highlights will help you plan your trip to Vietnam or Thailand, using our professional service.
+Asia Highlights will help you plan your trip to Vietnam or Thailand, or even both, using our professional service.
 We tailor-make your trip to match your interests, time and budget, and make your holiday smooth and enjoyable.